NCEA Compatibility

 The solution to this of course is that if x is 5 then 2x is 10, if y is 9 then 3y is 27 and if z is 3 then 5z is 15.
 Thus the expression 2x+3y-5z equates to 10+27-15 which is 22.

 We shall look at one more example of algebraic expression.
 In calculating a person’s pay we multiply the number of hours the person has worked with his hourly rate.
-Thus if a person has worked x hours and if his hourly rate is y, then his pay is xy.
-On a particular week if the person has worked 30 hours and if his rate is $8 per hour then we can state the problem as follows:
+Thus if a person has worked x hours and if their hourly rate is y, then their pay is xy.
+On a particular week if the person has worked 30 hours and if their rate is $8 per hour then we can state the problem as follows:

 If x = 30 and y = 8, what is the value of xy?